How many people are in the gig economy?

 Stack Overflow’s comprehensive annual survey of software developers does this, asking about tools, education level, company size, working conditions and many other factors for this group of professionals.
 And deep in the survey is a question about employment status.

 Ten percent of the developers in the survey identify as independent, freelance or self-employed.
 That doesn’t include part-time and side hustle work.

 There’s no way of knowing what a similar survey of writers, photographers, designers or marketing experts would show.
 But if you hypothesize that developers represent a “typical” group of professional or creative workers, then the Stack Overflow survey suggests that an estimated 10 percent of the workforce works primarily in the gig economy.

 So, relying on my unscientific reading of the above surveys, and focusing on my interest in knowing especially how many people full-time freelance rather than in traditional jobs, we’re looking at a range of 8-14 percent.

 And that’s how I arrive at the estimate I gave in the intro: approximately 11 percent of the working adult population in the U.S. are working primarily as full-time independent contractors in the gig economy.

-For now, I want to point out two trends in the data that help explain who is in the gig economy.
+I want to point out two trends in the data that help explain who is in the gig economy.

 First, freelancing no longer means “between jobs.”
 We noted that some freelancers are reluctant to be in the gig economy, but a growing share of them are “freelance by choice” — 70 percent according to the McKinsey Global Institute study quoted above.